Japanese knotweed Identification

 (Fallopia x bohemica) (a cross between Japanese knotweed and Giant knotweed) is also found throughout the UK but is not as common as Japanese knotweed.
 Both Giant knotweed and the hybrid react to the same methods as used for Japanese knotweed Control.

-It is worth noting that from a legal perspective, it is not an offense to have Japanese knotweed on your land and it is not a notifiable weed.
+It is worth noting that from a legal perspective, it is not an offence to have Japanese knotweed on your land and it is not a notifiable weed.
 Allowing Japanese knotweed to grow onto other people’s property may be regarded as a private nuisance under common law and this would be a civil matter.

-Although there are a number of non invasive options available for Japanese Knotweed Control, it should be noted that they take a number of years in order to be effective.
+Although there are a number of non-invasive options available for Japanese Knotweed Control, it should be noted that they take a number of years in order to be effective.
 There are several herbicides that are cleared for use by Japanese Knotweed Specialists, the choice of chemical will depend on the type of area, surrounding plants and proximity to water courses.

 Perfect Ground Solutions are Japanese Knotweed specialists and part of our Knotweed Services will involve a detailed look at your particular problem and a report on the best way forward to make sure that you receive the most suitable and cost effective solution to your problem.